Record Number of NC General Assembly Members Earn Zero on Conservation Scorecard

-The 2011-12 North Carolina legislative session was without question one of the worst for the environment in history, characterized by reckless decisions with serious and long term implications for public health, our state’s natural landscape, and North Carolina’s economy.
-Since 1999, NC League of Conservation Voters has handed out only four “zero” scores on the Legislative Scorecard, the last in 2001.
-During the 2012 Short Session, 44 legislators earned “zeros.”
+Since 1999, NC League of Conservation Voters had awarded a combined total of 48 zero scores on its annual scorecard.
+The recently released 2013 Conservation Scorecard reveals a record 82 legislators with a score of zero, nearly half the entire General Assembly.
 The Conservation Scorecard gives each state legislator a score of 0 to 100 based on his or her votes on key environmental bills in the recent session of the General Assembly.
 The Scorecard is a valuable tool voters can use to evaluate which legislators best represent their environmental values.

-NCLCV applauds the 29 legislators who went against the anti-regulatory rhetoric and earned a perfect score on this year’s Scorecard.
-The average score in the House for the 2011-12 session was 42%, down from 67% for the 2009-2010 average; the Senate average was a mere 31%, compared to 69% in 2009-2010.
-During the 2012 Short Session, over half the House and nearly half the Senate earned a score of 10 or below.
+NCLCV applauds the 27 legislators who went against the anti-regulatory rhetoric and earned a perfect score on this year’s scorecard.
+A continuing trend that can be seen in the 2013 scorecard is a drop in total average scores.
+The average score in the House for the 2013 session was 34%, down from 42% in 2012; the Senate average was a mere 28%, compared to 35% in 2012.

 The complete Scorecard, as well as previous years, can be viewed online at: http://nclcv.org/scorecard.